yusufaine/tp/docs/UserGuide.md

 Usage: `reset`

 Example:
 - Oops!
-You've made the mistake of running `clear -f` before exploring the default recipes.
-Don't worry, we've got you.
+You've made the mistake of running `clear -f` before exploring the default recipes, or maybe you've played around with the application and want to revert it back to the original recipes? <br>Don't worry, we've got you.
 All you need to do is run:
     1. `reset`
         - Similar to `clear`, this would generate a reset request that requires a confirmation as seen in the screenshot below.
     ![Reset confirmation](images/ResetConfirmation.png)